 I am currently preoccupied with life, loss and healing.
 For now – A repost of a story shared a couple of years ago because Turkey Hunting starts in just 17 days in our neck of the woods.

-We rode a short ways and found a spot below the ridge on which we had heard the toms.
+We rode a short way and found a spot below the ridge on which we had heard the toms.
 A draw came down off that hill and opened up into a meadow.
-Our friend chirped on his call and we heard the gobbles again.
+Our friend chirped on his call, and we heard the gobbles again.
 We decided this would be the spot to suit setting up two 10-year-old girls to get their birds.
 We would have to call them down that draw and into the clearing so they could have a good close shot.

 They were coming!

-There was no bird to put in the satchel that day, but there was a lot of excitement, learning and fun had by all.
+There was no bird to put in the satchel that day, but there was a lot of excitement, learning and fun by all.
 There is nothing like taking a kid for their first hunt.
-The moments in the field are priceless for sure and some that I wouldn’t trade for anything.
+The moments in the field are priceless and some that I wouldn’t trade for anything.

 It’s Always An Adventure!